R3V1Z3/evalbook/README.md

 ### Can I create multiple notebooks?

 Yes.
-Create new Markdown files in the root folder and access them using the 'content=filename' url parameter.
-Or just access the file directly at `yourrepo.github.io/filename`.
+Create new Markdown files in the /pages/ folder and access them using the 'content=' url parameter.
+Or just access the file like so _ugotsta.github.io/evalbook/character_.
 A custom 404.html page will resolve the url and redirect it as needed.

 ## Code Examples